Coiot/silly-kitty/content/_index.md

 ---
 title: home
 banner:
-  title: Providing animal welfare services
+  title: Mission
-  subtitle: To improve the lives of the estimated 50,000 community cats (stray, abandoned,
+  subtitle: The mission of NWA Community Cat Project is to improve the lives of
-    or feral) living in North West Arkansas by providing low cost spay/neuter, TNR (Trap, Neuter, Return) training and equipment, public education, and increased support and legal protection to colony caretakers, facilitating the humane management of community cats, ultimately decreasing their numbers in shelters and at large.
+    community cats in Northwest Arkansas and beyond by providing low cost spay/neuter services, TNR (Trap, Neuter, & Return) support including training and equipment, and public education to facilitate the humane management of community cats, ultimately decreasing their numbers in shelters and at large.
   actions:
   - label: Lend a Paw!
     url: "/about-us"